scottward/langley-basketball/README.md

 ## **Overview**

 * Fun, friendly, competitive play.
-* For adults and youth at least 13 years old.
+* For adults and youth age 13+.
+* Open to everyone in the Fraser Valley.
 * Twice weekly drop-in.

-* At least some basketball experience is recommended.
+**Experience playing basketball is recommended.**

 ## **Location**